Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

   and performing static checks on the grammar.

-#### Lets look at two more grammar rule, this time with repetition and alternation.
+#### Let's look at two more grammar rule, this time with repetition and alternation.

 ```Typescript
 // selectClause